Level 3 Applied Diploma in Medical ScienceWJEC (2 Years)

 The Level 3 Applied Diploma is equivalent in UCAS points to an A level, and is marked using the same grades (A*-E).
 Medical Science focuses on the human body - its anatomy, how to diagnose medical conditions and how to treat them.
 It offers some excellent practical interactions in the medical context (especially in diagnostics).

-The course is divided into six units:
+The course is divided into six units split across two years:

 - Human health and disease